 Let’s understand what Investment banking is.
 Investment banks are huge financial institutions that assist their clients – mostly corporates and government agencies – in raising capital by underwriting and acting as the agent or an underwriter in the issuance of securities.

-An investment bank assists these organizations with complex financial solutions such as Mergers and acquisitions, Equity Underwriting, Private Placement, Valuation and Fairness Opinion, Corporate Restructuring, Structured Refinance, Management Buyouts,among others.
+An investment bank assists these organizations with complex financial solutions such as Mergers and Acquisitions, Equity Underwriting, Private Placement, Valuation and Fairness Opinion, Corporate Restructuring, Structured Refinance, Management Buyouts, among others.

 In a way, Investment Banks serve as a bridge between large corporations and investors.

 On the other hand, The bank where you maintain your current (UK), checking (USA) or savings account is a commercial or retail bank.
 You cannot go into an investment bank and deposit your money, get your ATM card, or ask for a student loan.
-This is what commercial or retail banks do. – The value of transactions that happen in a retail bank is is very low in nature but the number of transactions are significantly higher than those of investment banks Some retail banks have an investment banking unit, others do not.
-For example SBI Bank is primarily a Retail Bank and has established a subsidiary company SBI Cap Securities, which carries on investment banking operations.
+This is what commercial or retail banks do. – The value of transactions that happen in a retail bank is very low in nature but the number of transactions is significantly higher than those of investment banks Some retail banks have an investment banking unit, others do not.
+For example, SBI Bank is primarily a Retail Bank and has established a subsidiary company SBI Cap Securities, which carries on investment banking operations.
 Retail Banking encompasses a wide variety of products and services like Savings Accounts, Bank Guarantees, Certificate of Deposits, Mortgages, Personal Loans, Letter of credits, Foreign Exchange services for retails clients, Insurance business, Wealth Management Services, Personal Banking, Stock Brokerage Services, Locker Facilities etc. which are not provided by Investment Banks.

 Some of the well-known Investment Banks include:

-- J P Morgan and Chase
+- JP Morgan and Chase

 - Bank of America

 - Wells Fargo